 Somehow, you were even better as a junior!
 Yet another Heisman ceremony was looming.
 Thanks to incredible chemistry with NFL-bound wide receivers Jerry Jeudy, Henry Ruggs III, DeVonta Smith and Jaylen Waddle, your Crimson Tide offense was nearly perfect.
 Over 300 passing yards per game.
 Over 70 percent of passes were completed.
 Few teams could fathom matching the Tide’s 46.8 points per game.

 Despite all those stats and accolades, that deadly accurate left arm is not what made you the greatest Alabama quarterback ever.

-As I write this, you’re under the knife in Houston to repair a posterior wall fracture that came from a dislocated hip against Mississippi State.
-Orthopedic surgeon Dr. Lyle Cain confirmed that you’ll make a full recovery, but the road back from this season-ending injury will take months.
-People are already comparing this right hip injury to one that ended Bo Jackson’s career almost 29 years ago.
+As I wrote this, you were under the knife in Houston to repair a posterior wall fracture that came from a dislocated hip against Mississippi State.
+Orthopedic surgeon Dr. Lyle Cain confirmed that you’ll make a full recovery, but the road back from this season-ending injury would take months.
+People were already comparing this right hip injury to one that ended Bo Jackson’s career almost 29 years ago.

 There is a grim outlook surrounding everything, and Alabama football fans all over the country flooded social media with thoughts and prayers.
 Teammates visited Birmingham to wish you well.
 No one would have faulted you for bottling up, embracing the fear and struggle that lay ahead.

 And yet, I saw videos of you playing a ukulele and smiling hours after it happened.
 In the face of a career-threatening injury, you were the same inspiring kid everyone came to know these past few years.